 You need to run the following checks;

-• Check the Event Viewer for both the primary and secondary DNS servers.
+- Check the Event Viewer on both the primary and secondary DNS servers.

-• Check the primary server and see if it is declining to send the transfer for security.
+- Check the primary DNS server to see whether it’s refusing the zone transfer for security.

-• In the DNS console, check the Zone Transfers tab from the zone properties.
-If the server limits zone transfers to a specific list of servers, as indicated on the Zone Properties’ Name Servers tab, verify that the secondary server is included.
-Confirm that the server is configured to send zone transfers.
+- In the DNS console, open the zone properties and check the Zone Transfers tab.
+If zone transfers are restricted to specific servers listed on the Name Servers tab, make sure the secondary server is included.
+Also, confirm that the primary server is configured to send zone transfers.

-• Follow the steps in the Check DNS server problems section to check for problems with the primary server.
-If you are prompted to do a task on the client, choose the secondary server instead.
+- Follow the steps in the Check DNS Server Problems section to troubleshoot the primary server.
+If any task requires action on a client, perform it on the secondary server instead.

-• Verify that the secondary server is using another DNS server implementation, such as BIND.
-If so, the zone on the primary server contains incompatible resource records that Windows does not recognize or the error may be caused by one of the following:
+- Verify whether the secondary server runs a different DNS implementation, such as BIND.
+If it does, the primary server’s zone may include resource records that Windows DNS cannot recognize, or the issue may result from one of the following causes

-If the master or secondary server is running a different DNS server implementation, ensure that both servers support the same features.
-The Windows server can be checked in the DNS console, under the Advanced tab of the server’s properties page.
-Along with the Enable Bind secondaries box, this page has a Name-checking drop-down list.
-This allows you to specify strict RFC compliance for characters in DNS names.
+If the master or secondary DNS server uses a different implementation, ensure both servers support the same features.
+On a Windows DNS server, open the DNS Console and navigate to the Advanced tab in the server’s Properties page.
+In this section, enable BIND secondaries and review the Name Checking drop-down list.
+These settings help you enforce strict RFC compliance for characters in DNS names.

 Hope this has helped you to fix the DNS Server Error if you need any assistance feel free to Get assistance.